SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 but do not use the reference operator (``&``) or dereference operator (``*``) to differentiate between a pointer and the memory it points to.
-Instead, a reference type in Swift is declared like any other named value, and the value it contains is always a reference to a particular object instance.
+Instead, a reference type in Swift is declared like any other named value, and the value it contains is always a reference to a particular instance of that type.

 ..
 TODO: We need something here to say
    "but don't worry, you can still do all of the stuff you're used to".